Rules

 Teams and Rosters

-1. A maximum of 4 players (1 pitcher and 3 fielders) may take the field at one time but you may bat your entire lineup and rotate people in and out of positions.
+• A maximum of 4 players (1 pitcher and 3 fielders) may take the field at one time, but players may be rotated in and out of positions throughout the game.

-2. The batting order must remain constant throughout the entire game, batting out of order will result in an out.
+• The batting order must remain constant throughout the entire game, with the exception of batters being skipped due to them having to leave; batting out of order will result in an out.

-3. Once a pitcher exits the game he may not re-enter to pitch but he can play another position.
+• Once a pitcher exits the game, he may not re-enter to pitch; however, he can play another position.

 The Game

-All Texas Wiffle Ball League games will last 4 innings or 35 minutes.
-If the time limit is exceeded, the current inning will be deemed the last inning.
+Texas Wiffle Ball League games will last 4 innings.
+If a game reaches the 35-minute mark, the current inning will be deemed the last inning.
 If teams are tied at the end of 4 innings the winner will be determined on total bases.

 Teams may agree before the start of the game to any rule changes during the regular season.
 Examples of this include pitch speed limits, caught-looking rules, mound distance, and pitch count rules.